MiuLab/Taiwan-LLM/README.md

+# Taiwanese-Aligned Language Models

+## Overview
+Taiwan-LLaMa is a fine-tuned model based on LLaMa2 for traditional chinese application.

+## Demo
+A live demonstration of the model can be accessed at [Hugging Face Spaces](https://huggingface.co/spaces/yentinglin/Taiwan-LLaMa2).

 ## Citation
 If you use our code, data, or models in your research, please cite this repository.
 You can use the following BibTeX entry: